MaxLeap/Docs/en/Android/Guide/CloudData.md

 Notices:

-* **When was "Comment" Class created:** If there is no Comment Class in Cloud(MaxLeap Server, hereinafter referred to as Cloud) when you run the code above, then MaxLeap will create a data sheet for you according to the Comment object created in the first place(run the code above) and insert relative data.
+* **When was "Comment" Class created:** For data security, creating sheet by client is prohibited in MaxLeap.
+You need to log in MaxLeap Console and create a Comment sheet by yourself, then the data will be inserted successfully after running the code.
 * **Property Value Type in the Table is consistent:** If there is already a data sheet named Comment in the app in cloud and contains peoperties like content、pubUserId、isRead and etc. Then the data type of relative property value should be consistent with the one you create the property, otherwise you will fail to save data.
 * **MLObject is Schemaless:** You just need to add key-values when neccessary and backend will save them automatically.
 There's no need to assign `MLObject` ahead of time.
 * **Property Created Automatically:** Every MLObeject has following properties for saving metadata that don't need requiring.
 Their creation and update are accomplished by MaxLeap backend system automatically, please don't save data with those properties in the code.